ALecX0580/Programming-Skills-Assesment-1-Portfolio/README.md

 # Programming-Exercises-Portfolio-
-This repository is for Exercises provided by BathSpa University
+This repository is to track and manage submissions of tasks and assessments